 Legends in Isaldor

 I don’t follow the whole “my elves are better than yours” trope.
 No. Elves are elves.
-They are so prejudiced that they stick to pretty much only this layout.
-They are just like this ( http://www.d20pfsrd.com/races/core-races/elf ).
+They are so prejudiced that they stick to pretty much only the standard D&D 5e Player’s Handbook layout.
 Their various subgroups are only aids in describing their ethnic profile.

 High Elves are the magic-savvy elves.
 Every High Elf is proficient with magic.
 If you are playing a en elf wizard, there’s a good chance it’s a High Elf.
 They live in spindly towers made of magically carved wood with filigrees inside of filigrees sort of artwork.
 They are the tall elves, taller than humans and nearly all other civilized beings.
 Their particularly sharp, almost alien, features and brightly-colored silk clothes make them stand out among their other elfin kin.
 Their natural hair color is natural, but they are known to dye their hair unusual colors.